kontalk/website/README.md

 ---

-The desktop client button for kontalk.org is licensed by OffifialMITX under [CC0](https://wiki.creativecommons.org/wiki/CC0).
+The desktop client button for kontalk.org is licensed by @OffifialMITX under [CC0](https://wiki.creativecommons.org/wiki/CC0).